-Manufacturing PMI in Taiwan averaged 51.06 points from 2011 until 2020, reaching an all time high of 56.90 points in January of 2018 and a record low of 41.90 points in May of 2020.
+Manufacturing PMI in Taiwan averaged 51.54 points from 2011 until 2021, reaching an all time high of 62.40 points in April of 2021 and a record low of 41.90 points in May of 2020.
 This page provides the latest reported value for - Taiwan Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Taiwan Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+Taiwan Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

 Manufacturing PMI in Taiwan is expected to be 61.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Manufacturing PMI in Taiwan to stand at 60.00 in 12 months time.
 In the long-term, the Taiwan Manufacturing PMI is projected to trend around 55.00 points in 2022, according to our econometric models.